 Senior Secondary offers students the opportunity to specialise in areas of particular interest or aptitude.
 While the School has a strong academic focus, our main aim is to ensure that each student achieves their personal best.
 Senior Secondary students can select ATAR, General and Certificate courses from one of the widest range of offerings in the Southwest.
-Our approach to offering flexible learning pathways means that students can access the best programs available, while continuing to be supported by our teaching staff.
-Individualised programs, with excellent support from local industry, supports our school-based traineeships and experiential learning.
+Every effort is made to develop individualised and flexible learning pathways to support students in accessing school-based traineeships and experiential learning, while continuing to be supported by our teaching staff.

 Pathway planning and careers education is provided to all students during Year 10.
-Additional opportunities to learn more about areas of interest are available through our Work Experience program.
-The program is well supported through partnerships with local and regional industry and community business, and our dedicated Careers Advisor and Vocational and Educational Training (VET) Co-ordinator arranges each placement.
+Our Work Experience program is well supported through partnerships with local and regional industry and community business, and our dedicated Careers Advisor and Vocational and Educational Training (VET) Co-ordinator arranges each placement.

-Our graduates are highly sought after and our alumni include Rhodes Scholars, health professionals, business entrepreneurs, engineers, diesel mechanics, successful farm managers, electricians, and teachers.
+Our graduates are highly sought after and our alumni include Rhodes Scholars, health professionals, business entrepreneurs, engineers, farm managers, electricians, and teachers.
 Our graduation record is evidence that each student is well prepared to pursue their interests and aspirations beyond school.